WashUMockTrial/wumt/_recruitment/recruitment.md

       Mock Trial is a great opportunity to develop your public speaking skills and establish your own voice, enhancing your charisma and persuasiveness.
-      Attorneys also work to strengthen their analytical/critical thinking skills as they attempt to sort through the year’s case and put pieces of a seemingly contradictory puzzle together.
+      Attorneys also work to strengthen their analytical/critical thinking skills as they come up with creative solutions to seemingly contradictory parts of the year’s case in order to develop the most innovative case theories.
 They will be required to learn how to adapt to unexpected situations and think (and speak) on their feet, a skill that is transferrable to both interviews and everyday conversation.
 As a bonus, our attorneys acquire real-life legal knowledge on trial proceedings and the rules of evidence that have helped many of our graduates succeed in law school!
     name: For Arguers
 ---